syncfusion-content/blazor-docs/blazor/scheduler/editor-template.md

 ### How to close quick info popup manually

-You can close the quick info popup in scheduler by using the `CloseQuickInfoPopupAsync` public method.
-The following code example demonstrates the how to close quick info popup manually.
+The quick info popup can be closed in scheduler by using the `CloseQuickInfoPopupAsync` public method.

 ```cshtml
 @using Syncfusion.Blazor.Schedule